 Late Kofun-Period tombs

-Funerary goods of this period are increasingly utilitarian in nature, reflecting disparities in social status or occupation of the interred.
-Sue and Haji ware containing food provisions for the afterlife, personal weapons and jewelry, and tools such as blacksmith’s irons, etc, were the main deposits.
+Funerary goods of this period are increasingly utilitarian, reflecting disparities in social status or occupation of the interred.
+Sue and Haji ware containing food provisions for the afterlife, personal weapons and jewellery, and tools such as blacksmith’s irons, etc., were the main deposits.